Tag Archives: Economic development

 Shortly, Torfason will head to workshops in Cypress.
 The following interview (2011) covers the gist of his lecture.

-An outstanding multi-talented individual, he told his story from the age of 21 (1966), of how he grew the personal confidence and expertise (“proving talent”) to lead the people of a city and a nation to overturn the Icelandic Government and jail the bankers.
-He said Parliament has almost lost all respect amongst all Icelanders.
-Nevertheless, there is a bill in passage to make Iceland a Safe Haven for journalists, whistleblowers, international media – protected by law.
+A multi-talented individual, he told his story from the age of 21 (1966), of how he grew the personal confidence and expertise (“proving talent”) to lead the people of a city and a nation to overturn the Icelandic Government and jail the bankers.
+He said Parliament has almost lost ‘all respect amongst all Icelanders’.
+Nevertheless, there’s a bill in passage to make Iceland a Safe Haven for journalists, whistleblowers, international media – protected by law.

 ● He maintains the role of the artist is to criticise, that criticism is a form of love: “We have to use reason, cultural roots, feelings and the precious gifts of life – our creativity”, to ensure human rights aren’t undermined by economic growth and politics.